*Coach Helder may earn money or products from the companies mentioned in this post

 3. Sheep Shank Knot:

-One lesson that I learned from the boy scouts, that I find myself conveying to NTC Members, is to NEVER cut your rope unless it’s a must!
+One lesson that I learned from the boy scouts, that I find myself conveying to Warrior Zero Project members, is to NEVER cut your rope unless it’s a must!
 Tying separate pieces of ropes together with knots is an option but if you can keep your cordage in one piece, it will greatly increase the integrity of your rope.

 With the use of the sheepshank knot, you can shorten the length of your rope and also use it to remove excess slack.
 Keep in mind that this knot will come apart if both ends of your rope are not taught.